w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input.md

   - relevant-tab-order-keyboard-focus
 ---

-Users can navigate and operate content using only the keyboard.
+Users can navigate and operate :term[content] using only the keyboard.